-Further, modest human blood vessels perceived as capillaries had produced inside the mice which nourished the novel kidney arrangements.
+Further, modest human blood vessels perceived as capillaries were produced inside the mice, which nourished the novel kidney arrangements.

-Later to test the working of the novel arrangements, the team used Dextran, a fluorescent protein which stains the urine-like substance produced when nephrons filter the blood, called glomerular filtrate.
+Later, to test the working of the novel arrangements, the team used Dextran, a fluorescent protein that stains the urine-like substance produced when nephrons filter the blood, called glomerular filtrate.

 The Dextran was tracked and found in the novel arrangements’ tubules, demonstrating that filtrate was indeed being developed and excreted in urine.

 Professor Sue Kimber of the University of Manchester said, “We have proved beyond any doubt these structures function as kidney cells by filtering blood and producing urine – though we can’t yet say what percentage of the function exists.”

 “What is particularly exciting is that the structures are made of human cells which developed an excellent capillary blood supply, becoming linked to the vasculature of the mouse.